mjp/node-linkscape/README.md

     * `sort` As per the seoMOZ API docs, ex: `page_authority`
     * `filter` An array of strings, ex: `['internal', external', 'nofollow']`
-    * `targetCols` Array of strings for the columns returned for the target of the link, see `Linkscape.URL_METRICS_FLAGS`
+    * `targetCols` Array of strings for the columns returned for the target of the link, see `Mozscape.URL_METRICS_FLAGS`
-    * `sourceCols` Array of strings for the columns returned for the source of the link, see `Linkscape.URL_METRICS_FLAGS`
+    * `sourceCols` Array of strings for the columns returned for the source of the link, see `Mozscape.URL_METRICS_FLAGS`
     * `linkCols` Array of strings for the columns for the link itself, see `Linkscape.LINK_FLAGS`

 * `callback` Same as urlMetrics.